truenas/documentation/content/en/hub/scale/dev-notes.md

 In order to use PCI passthrough devices with VMs, follow these steps to have PCI devices show up in UI when it is time to create a PCI device to attach to a VM.

-1. In the CLI, identify the PCI device to use for passthrough with `virsh nodedev-list pci`.
+1. In the CLI, identify the PCI device to use for passthrough with `virsh -c "qemu+unix:///system?socket=/run/truenas_libvirt/libvirt-sock" nodedev-list pci`.
 2. When the PCI address has been identified, make sure the host OS is not using the device anywhere else (i.e pools).
-When you're sure the device is not being used, execute `virsh nodedev-detach pci_0000_26_00_0`, where `pci_0000_26_00_0` is the name of the PCI device.
+When you're sure the device is not being used, execute `virsh -c "qemu+unix:///system?socket=/run/truenas_libvirt/libvirt-sock" nodedev-detach pci_0000_26_00_0`, where `pci_0000_26_00_0` is the name of the PCI device.
 3. Step (2) detaches the PCI device from the host.
 It can now be used with a VM guest by adding a PCI device to a VM using the UI.

 Follow the above steps when there is already 1 VM created with the UI.